 Jefferson County Health Department provides reproductive health care and education through its Family Planning Clinic.
 We enable individuals and families to make informed voluntary decisions about sexuality, reproduction, and parenthood.
 JCHD ensures that safe, effective and confidential family planning and reproductive health care services are available and financially accessible to all that choose to use our services.

-Family Planning Clinic hours are Monday – Friday from 8:00 a.m. to 4 p.m.
-Clinics are scheduled in the Hillsboro office on Mondays and Wednesdays and in the Arnold office on Tuesdays and Thursdays.
+Family Planning Clinic hours are Monday – Thursday from 8:00 a.m. to 4 p.m.
+Clinics are scheduled in the Hillsboro office on Mondays, in the Arnold office on Tuesdays and Thursdays, and in the High Ridge Office on Wednesdays.
 Please specify which office you would like to schedule your appointment when calling.